timescale/tiger-slack/README.md

 **Conversational Memory for AI Slack Bots**

-Tiger Slack gives AI assistants the ability to understand and engage with your team's conversations naturally.
-By providing real-time access to message history and context through a specialized MCP server, it enables AI bots to respond to questions with the same contextual awareness that humans have - understanding references to past discussions, ongoing projects, and team dynamics.
+Tiger Slack gives Slack-native AI assistants the ability to understand and engage with your team's conversations naturally.
+By providing real-time access to Slack message history and context through an MCP server, it enables AI bots to respond to questions with the same contextual awareness that humans have - understanding references to past discussions, ongoing projects, and team dynamics.

+Tiger Slack is the superpower behind [Eon](https://github.com/timescale/tiger-eon), TigerData's Slack-native AI assistant.

+Ready to get started?
+Jump to the [quick start](#quick-start).

 ## Overview

-This platform enables AI assistants to participate meaningfully in your team's conversations by giving them access to conversational context and history.
-When someone asks "What did we decide about the deployment?" or "Who was working on the API issue?", an AI bot powered by Tiger Slack can understand these references and provide informed responses, just like a team member would.

 Built for teams who want their AI assistants to:
-- 🤖 **Understand conversational context** and references to past discussions
+- **Understand conversational context** and references to past discussions
-- 🔍 **Answer questions about project history** and decisions
+- **Answer questions about project history** and decisions
-- 👥 **Know who's involved** in different topics and threads
+- **Know who's involved** in different topics and threads
-- 📝 **Follow ongoing conversations** and provide relevant input
+- **Follow ongoing conversations** and provide relevant input
-- 🧠 **Build conversational memory** across all team channels
+- **Build conversational memory** across all team channels

+## Key Components

+### **Ingest Service** (`ingest/`)

+The ingest service is a Python app that:
+- Connects to Slack via WebSocket (Socket Mode)
+- Captures messages, reactions, user changes, and channel updates in real-time
+- Runs scheduled jobs for user/channel synchronization

+The ingest service can process a Slack historical export into the database.

+See the [ingest README.md](/ingest/README.md) for more details.

+### **MCP Server** (`mcp/`)
+A Streamable HTTP Model Context Protocol server provides:
+- AI-accessible APIs for Slack data analysis
+- Channel and user browsing with intelligent filtering
+- Conversation retrieval with full threading context
+- Message permalink generation

+See the [mcp README.md](/mcp/README.md) for more details.

+### 🗄️ **TimescaleDB Database**
+Tiger Slack uses a TimescaleDB database to store the Slack content.
+- High-throughput message ingestion
+- Efficient time-based queries and analytics
+- Hypertable partitioning for optimal performance
+- Full-text search capabilities across message content

 ## Architecture